Yelp/pyleus/docs/source/cli.rst

      pyleus kill [-n NIMBUS_IP] TOPOLOGY_NAME [-w WAIT_TIME]

   Option ``--wait-time`` overrides the duration in seconds Storm waits between deactivation and shutdown.
-Storm default is 30 seconds.
+Storm's default is 30 seconds.

 * You can specify a configuration file any time using option: